Execview/evn-fetchy/README.md

-# An empty node project which allows import/export, can process packages with non-js file types, and works with Jest
+# An empty node project with ES6 imports, and works with Jest